moneycle/moneycle.github.io/_posts/2015-07-30-building-a-bridge-to-social-security.markdown

 you may have encountered a rule of thumb that says something like "you need to save 25 times your annual expenses in order to retire".
 That 25 number, the *expense multiplier*, comes from a 4% withdrawal assumption.
-So if you withdrawal 4% from your portfolio to cover your expenses, that means your portfolio must be at least as big as the inverse of 4% or 25.
+So if you withdraw 4% from your portfolio to cover your expenses, that means your portfolio must be at least as big as the inverse of 4% or 25.
 Because you only retire once, I prefer to be a little more conservative and use an expense multiplier of 30 which corresponds to a 3.33% withdrawal rate.